CamWheeler135/homework/Cpp_Crash_Course/Chapter_03/Notes.md

 **const methods**

 Marking a method `const` means that we promise to not modify current objects state within the const method.
 This means that we are only reading information, not changing it.
-We mark a method as constant bu placing the `const` keyword after the argument list, but before the method body
+We mark a method as constant by placing the `const` keyword after the argument list, but before the method body

     class Class1 {
     private: